GabrielHidaN/GabrielHidaN/README.md

 <br>

 <div>
-  <p>I'm 20 years old, I'm a technology enthusiast and I'm currently majoring in Computer Science.</p>
+  I'm 20 years old, I'm a technology enthusiast and I'm currently majoring in Computer Science.
 </div>
 <div>
   <a href ="https://www.linkedin.com/in/gabriel-victor-a8b6a0206/" target="_blank" >